Vision (Marvel Comics): Powers and abilities

-Trained in hand-to-hand combat by Captain America, Vision is an expert in the combat use of his superhuman powers, and is a highly skilled tactician and strategist.
-He is also an expert on his own construction and repair.
+Trained in hand-to-hand combat by Captain America, Vision is an expert in the combat use of his superhuman powers and is a highly skilled tactician and strategist.
+He is also an expert in his own construction and repair.
 Vision has superior strength and resistance to injury, as well as enhanced senses.
 He can see various parts of the electromagnetic spectrum that are invisible to the human eye.
 Vision's reflexes are likewise enhanced, and he can achieve short bursts of superhuman speed.
 His artificial mind can assess a situation and possible solutions several times faster than a human brain.
 Following Heroes Return, Vision upgraded his system with technopathy.
 He can access different computer networks and databases remotely, even gaining control of them if given enough time.
 Vision has a personal holographic system that allows him to disguise himself and his clothing.
 Vision can also alter his voice in a variety of ways, aiding in the disguise.
 A later upgrade allows him to cast holographic illusions as well.
 If Vision is injured, he can communicate with others via a holographic projection of himself.

-The Vision absorbs and regulates ambient solar energy with the solar gem on his brow.
-If the Vision wishes, he can convert the solar energy into beams of infrared or microwave radiation, releasing it from his eyes or as a high-intensity blast from the solar gem itself.
+The android imbibes and regulates ambient solar energy with the focusing gem on his brow.
+If Vision wishes, it can convert the solar energy into beams of infrared or microwave radiation, releasing it from his eyes or as a high-intensity blast from the forehead jewel itself.

-Vision can alter his density.
-This can increase his strength and resistance to injury dramatically, making his skin and muscle comparable to the hardness of a diamond and denser than uranium.
+Vision can alter his bodily density, as an unintended result of Pym Particle implementation by Vision's original creator, Ultron.
+The android pointedly does not shift the anatomical opacity of its being.
+However, it draws upon and shunts additional mass from a previously unknown plane of existence called Kosmos, to interface with the alien submicroscopic dimension, from which he can shunt or accrue excess particles of mass, enabling him to phase in and out of reality itself.
+By doing this, it can significantly enhance physical strength and resistance to injury, rendering his erzatz skin and muscles as hard as diamond and denser than uranium.
 At full power and density, he can press roughly 50 tons.
-Likewise, he can shift his density in such a way that he can achieve flight, or make himself completely intangible, able to phase through solid matter without disturbing it.
-At times, Vision has phased a hand through an opponent only to then allow some of his density to return, causing the opponent extreme pain and a disruption to the nervous system that is usually extreme enough to stun them into unconsciousness.
+Likewise, he can shift his body of matter around in such a way that Vision can achieve flight or make himself completely intangible, able to phase through solid matter without disturbing it.
+At times, Vision has phased a hand through an opponent only to allow them some of their density to return, causing the opponent extreme pain and a disruption to the nervous system that is usually extreme enough to stun them into unconsciousness.

+Through this facet of their artificial anatomy.
+The Vision can utilize its extra-normal phasing ability to become invisible to the naked eye at will, but it rarely, if ever, employs this tactic.
+They can even use it as a means of overshadowing sentient hosts.
+How it does this is by rendering its surface immaterial while tangibilizing its robotic mind and CNS within that of another unwitting being.
+Essentially, taking them over for brief or extended periods.

 Reception

-In 2012, IGN ranked Vision 13th in their "Top 50 Avengers" list.